-Because of how dangerous a build up of mold can be to anyone who inhabits that space, finding out how to clean mold from windows and indeed everything is really important.
+Because of how dangerous a build-up of mold can be to anyone who inhabits that space, finding out how to clean mold from windows and indeed everything is really important.

 However, in this article, we’ll be restricting ourselves to windows: how to remove mold from them and how to prevent a reappearance.
 Now, let’s get to it.

-Removing Mold From Windows
+How to Remove Mold From Windows

 Vacuuming will work if you are trying to remove mold from your window sills and the mold is dry.

-And because we are dealing with mold here, consider using a vacuum cleaner that has HEPA filtration to take care of the mold spores.
+Consider using a vacuum cleaner that has HEPA filtration to take care of the mold spores.